safeledger logo

 Validity Period of a Trade License

-A Trade License in the UAE is generally valid for one year from its date of issuance.
+A Trade License in UAE is generally valid for one year from its date of issuance.
 To maintain legal business operations, it must be renewed annually.
 Authorities often provide a 30-day UAE Trade License Renewal grace period after the license expires, during which renewal can be completed.

 However, it is important to note that operating your business during this grace period without having initiated the renewal process might still attract penalties.
 Some jurisdictions, like Abu Dhabi, may offer options for longer renewal terms, potentially up to three years for certain licenses.